-Minimum on-time $t{ON(MIN)}$ is the smallest time duration that the LT7101 is capable of turning on the top MOSFET.
+Minimum on-time $t{ON(MIN)}$ is the smallest time duration that the LTC7103-1 is capable of turning on the top MOSFET.
 It is determined by internal timing delays.
-Low duty cycle applications may approach this minimum on-time limit and care should be taken to avoid this by operating at a sufficiently low switching frequency.
+Low duty cycle applications may approach this minimum ontime limit and care should be taken to avoid this by operating at a sufficiency low switching frequency.
 See Setting the Operating Frequency section.

-If the duty cycle does fall below what can be accommodated by the minimum on-time, the LT7101 will begin to skip cycles, regardless of the mode of operation (burst pulse-skipping or forced continuous modes).
-The output voltage will continue to be regulated, but the ripple voltage and current will increase.
+If the duty cycle does fall below what can be accommodated by the minimum on-time, the LTC7103-1 will begin to skip cycles, regardless of the mode of operation (burst, pulse-skipping or forced continuous modes).
+In burst or pulse-skipping modes, the output voltage will continue to be regulated, although the ripple voltage and current may increase.
+In forced continous mode, operation at light load and high V{IN} when the minimum on-time is reached may cause the output voltage to increase to the overvoltage trip level (10% above the normal regulation level).

-The minimum on-time for the LT7101 is approximately 40ns.
+The minimum on-time for the LTC7103-1 is approximately 40ns.
 If the duty cycle drops below the minimum on-time limit in this situation, cycle skipping can occur with correspondingly larger current and voltage ripple.

-Operating at V{OUT} > 6V
+Operating at $V{OUT} > 16V$

-The LT7101 contains circuitry to automatically charge the boost supply for the topside MOSFET driver by activating the bottom MOSFET for short periods of time when necessary.
+The LTC7103-1 contains circuitry to automatically charge the boost supply for the topside MOSFET driver by activating the bottom MOSFET for short periods of time when necessary.
 This feature ensures the boost supply is always charged and ready under all operating conditions.
-When starting up or operating near dropout ($V{IN} \approx V{OUT}$) and with $V{OUT} > 6V$, however, care must be taken to avoid the accumulation of negative inductor current that can arise from the automatic boost charging circuitry.
+When starting up or operating near dropout ($V{IN} \approx V{OUT}$) and with $V{OUT} > 16V$, however, care must be taken to avoid the accumulation of negative inductor current that can arise from the automatic boost charging circuitry.

-There are two optional configurations allowable for applications with $V{OUT} > 6V$.
+There are two optional configurations allowable for applications with $V{OLIT} > 16V$.

-Option 1: 100% Duty Cycle Allowed.
+Option 1: 100% Duty Cycle Allowed ($V{OUT} \le 43V$).
 Use this option when operation at or near 100% duty cycle is required or if RUN pin control is not needed.
-For this option, the RUN pin must be tied to the V{IN} pin directly and operation at higher switching frequencies is prohibited.
-The switching frequency set point must be limited to a maximum value of and the inductance value must be a minimum of
+The maximum allowed output voltage for this configuration is 43V.
+For this option, the RUN pin must be tied to the V{IN} pin directly, and operation at higher switching frequencies is prohibited.
+The switching frequency set point must be limited to a maximum value of:

-$$f \le 550kHz$$
+$$f \le 400kHz$$